A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

 Note that the boundary conditions $\mathfrak{b}$ are sometimes classified by an analogous moduli space of instanton solutions in one dimension less.
 The disjoint union of possible boundary conditions then is equivalent to a product of smooth manifolds.
 For example, in the context of boundary instantons at $y=\infty$ on the five-manifold $\R_s \times X^3 \times \R^+_y$, the moduli space is of the form

 where $\mathcal{M}^{\mathrm{asd}}(\sigma,\sigma^\prime)$ is the moduli space of anti-self-dual connections on $\R_s \times X^3$ that interpolate between $A^\sigma$ and $A^{\sigma^\prime}$.

-In the definition of $d_v$ we rely on the dimension of $\mathcal{M}(x,y)$.
-In Morse theory, i.e. on finite dimensional manifolds, the Morse-Smale-Witten complex carries a natural $\mathbb{Z}$-grading by the Morse index, defined by the number of negative eigenvalues of the Hessian at a given critical point.
+In the definition of ${\rm d}_v$, we rely on the dimension of $\mathcal{M}(x,y)$.
+In Morse theory, i.e., on finite-dimensional manifolds, the Morse--Smale--Witten complex carries a natural $\mathbb{Z}$-grading by the Morse index, defined by the number of negative eigenvalues of the Hessian at a given critical point.
 Since this determines the number of unstable flow directions in the vicinity of a critical point, the difference between the index of distinct critical points determines the dimension of the moduli space of flows $\mathcal{M}(x,y)$.
-In the infinite dimensional setting the Morse index does not make sense; the linearization of the Kapustin-Witten operator typically has infinitely many negative eigenvalues\footnote{ We have encountered a similar situation in the path-integral description, where we mentioned a grading by the "fermion number of the filled Dirac sea".
-This makes sense only after choosing a reference vacuum for which the fermion number is \emph{defined} to be zero. }.
-Observe, however, that the difference of Morse indices only depends on the relative change of negative eigenvalues along a flow line.
+In the infinite-dimensional setting the Morse index does not make sense; the linearization of the Kapustin--Witten operator typically has infinitely many negative eigenvalues.\footnote{We have encountered a similar situation in the path-integral description, where we mentioned a grading by the ``fermion number of the filled Dirac sea''.
+This makes sense only after choosing a reference vacuum for which the fermion number is \emph{defined} to be zero.} Observe, however, that the difference of Morse indices only depends on the relative change of negative eigenvalues along a flow line.
 This is known as the spectral flow of an operator and has an analogue in Floer theory.
-Thus, as is common in Floer theory, we define a relative index $\mu(x,y)$ for any pair of generators $x,y \in \mathcal{M}^{\mathrm{KW}}(W^4, \theta)$, by the spectral flow of the Kapustin-Witten differential operator along a Haydys-Witten instanton.
-This, in turn, coincides with the index of the Haydys-Witten differential operator when it acts on fields that are subject to the complete set of boundary conditions $\mathfrak{B}$.
+Thus, as is common in Floer theory, we define a relative index $\mu(x,y)$ for any pair of generators $x,y \in \mathcal{M}^{\mathrm{KW}}\bigl(W^4, \theta\bigr)$, by the spectral flow of the Kapustin--Witten differential operator along a Haydys--Witten instanton.
+This, in turn, coincides with the index of the Haydys--Witten differential operator when it acts on fields that are subject to the complete set of boundary conditions~$\mathfrak{B}$, $\mu(x,y) := \operatorname{ind} \HW[v]\restr_{\mathfrak{B}}$.
+The moduli space of Haydys--Witten instantons $\mathcal{M}(x,y)$ is expected to have dimension ${\mu(x,y) - 1}$.
+Notably, it is zero-dimensional whenever $\mu(x,y)=1$, in which case we denote by $\hash \mathcal{M}(x,y)$ the signed count of its (oriented) elements.